alinex/node-ssh/README.md

 To get even more information you may also set the `debug` flag to `true` in the setup of your ssh tunnel.

+If you enable debugging of `sshtunnel` the given configuration will also be validated.

 License
 -------------------------------------------------